 The four nominees proposed for election by the holders of the Company's Class A Common Stock (David Edell, Ira Berman, Jack Polak and Stanley Kreitman) already serve as directors.
-The three proposed for election by the holders of Common Stock, (Dunnan Edell, Seth Hamot and Robert Lage) were recommended by the nominating committee of the current board of directors.
-The new regulations require that the board of directors be constituted by a majority of independent directors.
+The three proposed for election by the holders of Common Stock, (Dunnan Edell, James P. Mastrian and Robert Lage) were recommended by the nominating committee of the current board of directors.
+Regulations require that the board of directors be constituted by a majority of independent directors.
 The independent directors are Stanley Kreitman, Robert Lage, Jack Polak and Seth Hamot.
+Mr. Hamot informed the Company that he has decided to not seek re-election as a director.
+Mr. Mastrian has been deemed to be an "independent" director" if elected, as that term is defined by Section 803(a) of the NYSE Amex stock exchange rules and S.E.C. rules.

-Set forth below is information regarding all nominees, including information they have furnished concerning their principal occupations and certain other directorships, and their ages as of May 1, 2008.
+Set forth below is information regarding all nominees, including information they have furnished concerning their principal occupations and certain other directorships, and their ages as of May 1, 2009.
 (The stock ownership of each of the nominees is presented above, under "Share Ownership of Directors, Officers and 5% Owners.")